nkosanamolefe/sql/AirBnB/README.md

     GROUP BY host_id,host_url, host_name order by num_dirty desc;
     ```

-## Findings
+### Findings

-### 1. How much are the top AirBnB earners making in Cape Town?
+#### 1. How much are the top AirBnB earners making in Cape Town?

-* #### Pricing of Top Earners

-    The top 30 earners on Airbnb in Cape Town command an average nightly rate of R120,972.97
+* *Pricing of Top Earners:* The top 30 earners on Airbnb in Cape Town command an average nightly rate of R120,972.97

-* #### Revenue Potential

-    Based on current trends, the top 30 Airbnb earners are projected to generate an average revenue of R3,027,817.43
+* *Revenue Potential:* Based on current trends, the top 30 Airbnb earners are projected to generate an average revenue of R3,027,817.43

-* #### Concentration by Location
+* ##### Concentration by Location

     The analysis indicates a concentration of top-earning listings in specific areas.
 Ward 54 leads with 23 listings within the top 30 earners

-### 2. Potential customer list for AirBnB cleaning business?
+#### 2. Potential customer list for AirBnB cleaning business?

 * The top 20 selected listings have an average of 9 reviews containing the word "dirty".
 This indicates a potential market demand for high-quality cleaning services among Airbnb hosts in Cape Town, who may be willing to outsource cleaning to maintain positive reviews and guest satisfaction.